The Vulcan Hello

 "The Vulcan Hello" is the series premiere of the American television series Star Trek: Discovery, which is set roughly a decade before the events of the original Star Trek series and shows the beginnings of the Federation–Klingon cold war.
-The episode was written by Akiva Goldsman and Bryan Fuller, from a story by series' creators Fuller and Alex Kurtzman, and was directed by David Semel.
+It was written by Akiva Goldsman and Bryan Fuller, from a story by series creators Fuller and Alex Kurtzman, and was directed by David Semel.

 Sonequa Martin-Green stars as Michael Burnham, the First Officer of the USS Shenzhou.
-Series regular Doug Jones also appears in the episode, which serves as the first in the series' two-part premiere that act as a prologue to the rest of the series.
-Guest starring for the two-part premiere are Michelle Yeoh as Philippa Georgiou, captain of the Shenzhou, and Chris Obi as the Klingon leader T'Kuvma.
-Filming took place at Pinewood Toronto Studios, as well as on location in Jordan and at Paramount Studios.
+Series regular Doug Jones also appears in the episode, the first in the series' two-part premiere that act as a prologue to the rest of the series.
+Guest starring for the two-part premiere are Michelle Yeoh as Philippa Georgiou, captain of the Shenzhou, and Chris Obi as Klingon leader T'Kuvma.
+Filming took place at Pinewood Toronto Studios, on location in Jordan, and at Paramount Studios.

-"The Vulcan Hello" aired on CBS on September 24, 2017, in a special preview broadcast, before being released on the streaming service CBS All Access (along with the second episode, and the rest of the series in subsequent weeks).
-The episode was watched by 9.5 million viewers on CBS, and led to record subscriptions for All Access.
-It received positive reviews from critics, particularly for Martin-Green's performance, though some of the writing was criticized.
+The episode aired on CBS on September 24, 2017, in a special preview broadcast, before being released on the streaming service CBS All Access (along with the second episode, and the rest of the series in subsequent weeks).
+The episode was seen by 9.5 million viewers on CBS, and led to record subscriptions for All Access.
+It received positive reviews, particularly for Martin-Green's performance, though some of the writing was criticized.